bmc/brizzled/id/116/index.md

       ...

-You have to wade through a lot of extraneous characters to get to the meat of that configuration item, which is that *the build source encoding is UTF-8*.
+You have to wade through a lot of extraneous characters to get to the meat of that configuration item, which is: **the build source encoding is UTF-8**.

 Imagine the same thing in a more typical configuration syntax: